synadia-labs/cross-system-jetstream-migration/README.md

 Verify the leaf node shows up in the Synadia Cloud connections graph, under `Team > System > Account > Connections`.

 ![Synadia Cloud connection graphs showing the local NATS server connected as a leaf node](./static/connection-graph.png)

+### Migrate services to use Synadia Cloud

+// TODO

+### Migrate publisher to use Synadia Cloud

+// TODO

+### Promote Synadia Cloud stream

+// TODO: remove stream subjects from leaf node system (or) block publishing on subjects, to prevent duplicate messages